-NOTE: IF YOU’RE LOOKING FOR THE MOST UP TO DATE WORKSHOP COURSE AT UCLA, PLEASE VISIT THE “BUSINESS OF PHOTOGRAPHY WORKSHOP” BY CLICKING ON THE MENU LINK ABOVE!
+NOTE: IF YOU’RE LOOKING FOR THE MOST UP TO DATE WORKSHOP COURSE AT UCLA, PLEASE VISIT THE “BUSINESS OF PHOTOGRAPHY WORKSHOP” BY CLICKING ON THE HYPERLINK OR MENU LINK ABOVE!

 I also teach a popular Portraiture Course at UCLA Extension during quarters when my schedule allows for it.
 From time to time, I also teach a Street Photography class.
 This is a fun class and consists of 11 weeks of three hour classes.
 We meet for 7 sessions in class and 4 shooting in various parts of the city.
 Each class is devoted to displaying and critiquing each others’ work and studying one of the masters of the genre (Winogrand, Robert Frank, Vivian Maier etc).
 Contact me if you have questions or want to know when the next course might be held.